uhh-lt/fundus-murag/README.md

 1. Navigate to the `docker` folder
 2. (Optional) If you run the ML service in development mode, remove the `fundusml` profile from the `.env.dev`
-3. Run `docker-compose --env-file .env.dev up` in a `tmux` or similar shell to start the dev containers (i.e., Weaviate)
+3. Run `docker compose --env-file .env.dev up` in a `tmux` or similar shell to start the dev containers (i.e., Weaviate)
 4. Run `curl http://localhost:<YOUR_FUNDUS_ML_EXPOSED_PORT>/embed` to check whether the FUNDus ML Service is up and running.
 This should print sth. like `{"detail":"Method Not Allowed"}`

 ### Starting the FUNDus MuRAG Application for Development